 But really, Why Put Your Brand on Links in the First Place?

 FACT: In the today’s world, having an established brand (be it personal or business) is everything.
 And there’s plenty of data to prove it.

-- 85% of customers conduct online research on companies they want to engage with to confirm their expertise, professionalism and credibility.
+- 85% of customers conduct online research on the companies they want to engage with to confirm their expertise, professionalism and credibility.

 We research others for one purpose: to form an opinion about them based on what we find.

-This is especially true if you’re marketing to younger audience.
+This is especially true if you’re marketing to a younger audience.
 According to News Cred, brand recognition is the second most important driver of brand loyalty for the Millenials.